Learn What to Do When You Have a Clogged Kitchen Sink

 If you’re dealing with a clogged kitchen sink, get in touch with the professional and expert team at Mr. Rooter Plumbing of Edmonton.
 We look forward to making your acquaintance and solving all your plumbing problems.

-Give us a call today at 780-429-3600 or request a job estimate online for more information.
+Give us a call today or request a job estimate online for more information.